-Benjamin B. Tucker began his career with the New York City Police Department in 1969 when he was appointed as a police trainee and trained to conduct an innovative school-based drug-prevention education program.
-He became a police officer in 1972 and was promoted to sergeant in 1987.
-During his 22 years with the NYPD, First Deputy Commissioner Tucker performed patrol, school task force, anti-crime, and community affairs assignments; later serving as a Police Academy instructor, legal advisor in the Office of the Deputy Commissioner, Legal Matters, and the assistant director of the Civilian Complaint Review Board.
+Benjamin B. Tucker began his career with the New York City Police Department in 1969 as a Police Trainee.
+As one of a select group of trainees he received specialized training from medical and substance abuse experts to participate in the first NYPD sponsored school-based drug prevention education program.
+Tucker became a Police Officer in 1972 and was promoted to Sergeant in 1987.
+During his 22 years with the NYPD, Tucker performed a wide range of uniform and plain clothes assignments, as well as police academy instructor, legal advisor in the Office of the Deputy Commissioner of Legal Matters; and Assistant Director of the Civilian Complaint Review Board.

-Following his career with the NYPD, Commissioner Tucker continued his public service as an executive in several local and federal government agencies.
-In New York City, under Mayor Edward I. Koch, Commissioner Tucker served as the deputy assistant director for Law Enforcement Services in the Mayor's Office of Operations, first deputy commissioner and executive director of the Commission on Human Rights, and chief of operations in the Office of the Manhattan Borough President.
-In 2002, Commissioner Tucker returned to New York City government under Mayor Michael R. Bloomberg as the chief executive for school safety and planning for the Department of Education.
+Tucker continued his public service as a senior executive under Mayor Edward I. Koch, serving as the Deputy Assistant Director for Law Enforcement Services in the Mayor's Office of Operations, and First Deputy Commissioner and Executive Director of the Commission on Human Rights.
+Tucker also served as Chief of Operations in the Office of the Manhattan Borough President, and in the administration of Mayor Michael R. Bloomberg as Chief Executive for School Safety and Planning for the Department of Education.

-In 1995, President Bill Clinton appointed Commissioner Tucker as the Deputy Director for Operations in the Office of Community Oriented Policing Services, at the U.S. Department of Justice.
-In 2009, President Barack Obama nominated, and the senate confirmed, Commissioner Tucker to serve the state and local affairs division within the U.S. Office of National Drug Control Policy.
+In 1995, President William Jefferson Clinton appointed Tucker Deputy Director for Operations in the Office of Community Oriented Policing Services at the United States Department of Justice.
+In 2009, Tucker was nominated by President Barack H. Obama, and confirmed by the United States Senate, as the Deputy Director for State, Local and Tribal Affairs within the White House Office of National Drug Control Policy.

-Additionally, Commissioner Tucker coordinated and directed research demonstration projects at both the Substance Abuse Strategy Initiative at New York University and the Center on Addiction and Substance Abuse at Columbia University, programs designed to evaluate the effectiveness of post incarceration services for substance abusing ex-offenders and services for pre-adolescents at risk of getting involved in drugs and crime.
+Prior to joining the Justice Department Tucker implemented and directed research demonstration projects at the Substance Abuse Strategy Initiative at New York University and the Center on Addiction and Substance Abuse at Columbia University.
+These projects were designed to evaluate the effectiveness of post incarceration services for formerly incarcerated substance abusers re-entering society and the provision of services for pre-adolescents at-risk of getting involved in drugs and crime.